randommm/npcompare/doc/index.rst

 Nonparametric methods for density estimation and comparison (proposed by Marco Inacio.
 2017.
 Comparing two populations using Bayesian Fourier series density estimation.
 University of São Paulo and UFSCar.
 Masters Thesis).

-The package is still in alpha version, more functions and information will be available soon.
+The package is still in beta version, it requires more testing, and also names and functions are not stable yet.

 Installation Instructions
 ----------------------------------